viraj-nikam/canvas/readme.md

 ],
 ```

-**Want a weekly summary?** Canvas provides support for a weekly digest e-mail that includes detailed stats on content you've authored, delivered straight to your inbox.
+**Want a weekly summary?** Canvas provides support for a weekly e-mail that gives you quick stats of the content you've authored, delivered straight to your inbox.
 Once your application is [configured for sending mail](https://laravel.com/docs/5.8/mail), update `config/canvas.php`:

 ```php
 'mail' => [